Backends

 Linux: keyboard input broken

 gfx_console diagnostic Curses-based backend (displays text only, no graphics).
+Or run with --nogfx to run without curses.
 For testing only; no builds available.
-NA NA All No
+NA All Yes... kinda

 music[edit]

 music backends provide the music and sound effects.
 Unlike the graphics backend, each build of the engine only supports a single music backend and it isn't possible to switch to a different backend without recompiling.
-Windows nightly build .zip files have the name of the music backend in the download name, eg ohrrpgce-win-music_sdl-wip.zip.
+Some Windows nightly build .zip files have the name of the music backend in the download name, eg ohrrpgce-win-wip-music_native.zip, while ohrrpgce-win-wip-win95.zip is gfx_sdl and music_sdl.
 All other builds for all platforms, including Windows installers and stable releases use the default, music_sdl.

 name status description advanced MIDI looping